liluc/Rust-LLM-CLI/docs/INTENT_SYSTEM.md

 ## Overview

-The system uses **4 tiers** of intent resolution, from fastest to most flexible:
+The system uses **3 tiers** of intent resolution, from fastest to most flexible:

 ```
-User Input → Tier 1 → Tier 2 → Tier 3 → Tier 4 → Execute
+User Input → Tier 1 → Tier 2 → Tier 3 → Execute or Chat
-              (< 1ms)   (~50ms)  (~500ms)  (ask user)
+              (< 1ms)   (~50ms)  (~500ms)
 ```

 Each tier tries to understand your intent.
 If successful, it executes immediately.
-If uncertain, it falls through to the next tier.
+If uncertain, it falls through to the next tier, ultimately defaulting to conversational chat.

 ---